kaushik316/T2D_Models/README.md

 source activate t2d_model
 ```

 Once the environment is activated, you can use the jupyter notebooks to run through the workflow.
+Change directory into src/notebooks/ and execute `jupyter notebook` from the command line.

 ### Notebooks
   * Feature Selection: Configure filepath and then use to create and save feature-selected datasets.
 Currently configured to store files in an S3 bucket, change this to store to your bucket or a local drive by editing the outpath and replacing write_to_S3 functions with write_to_local.